D-C-94/D-C-94/README.md

-Hi, I’m Devan.
+  - Hi, I’m Devan.
--I’m interested in data analysis, coding, and cooking.
+  - I’m interested in data analysis, coding, and cooking.
--’m self taught in SQL and python and striving to learn more every day.
+  - I’m self taught in SQL and python and striving to learn more every day.

 <!---